cabul/smde-qt/README.md

 	$ utils/script.R in.csv out.png    # Used for the command above
 	$ SEEDS=`seq 1 10` CYCLES=100 utils/table.sh  # Generates a table with values for different seeds

+The structure of the project is the following:

+	src/       Source files
+	build/     Build files
+	bin/       Location of executable
+	utils/     Utility scripts
+	data/      Sample input data
+	traces/    Location of execution traces
+	images/    Visual representation of traces